Home » Casing » Casing Connections Types | API & Premium

 NS-CC Connection

-It is stocked in 7″, 9-5/8″ and 13 3/8″ sizes.
-This connection is noteworthy for its gas leak tightness, low hoop stress, high joint strength (equivalent to API buttress thread), high collapse strength and easy stabbing design.
-Its two step pin nose which incorporate a primary and reserve torque shoulder and metal to metal seal make it a good candidate for the deep, high temperature, high pressure Gas service.
+It is stocked in sizes of 7″, 9-5/8″ and 13 3/8″.
+This connection is noteworthy for its gas leak tightness, low hoop stress, high joint strength (equivalent to API buttress thread), high collapse strength, and easy stabbing design.
+Its two-step pin nose incorporates a primary and reserve torque shoulder, and metal-to-metal seal is a good candidate for deep, high-temperature, high-pressure Gas service.

 NS CC casing connection premium